8 reasons Reykjavik is one of Europe's most unusual city breaks

 Think European city break and your feet might start to ache just at the prospect of tackling one of the continent's numerous sprawling capitals.

-1. It's small but still vibrant
+It's small but still vibrant

-But don't let this put you off.
-Creativity flows through the streets of this city: it manifests through its museums, bars, restaurants, and a weekend flea market near the seafront.
-Plus, its relatively small size means the city is actually digestible in a weekend.
+Plus, its relatively small size means the city is digestible in a weekend.
 You can walk from one attraction to the next in a matter of minutes, without wearing out your soles.

-2. The aurora borealis make a regular appearance
+The Aurora makes a regular appearance

 One of the most appealing aspects of a visit to Iceland in the winter months is the chance to see the Northern Lights (or, Aurora Borealis).
 This natural light show can be elusive, though, so a weekend in Reykjavik is the perfect way to see them.